lukewilliamboswell/lukewilliamboswell.github.io/content/roc-ray-experiment/index.md

 ## [Demo](#demo) {#demo}

 The code for this demo is located at [github.com/lukewilliamboswell/roc-ray](https://github.com/lukewilliamboswell/roc-ray/blob/main/examples/gui-counter.roc).
 It includes a working implementation for the Counter example used in the Action-State design idea.
-The demo shows three counters in a window that be independently modified and retain their own state in the `Model`.
+The demo shows three counters in a window that can be independently modified and retain their own state in the `Model`.
 User actions from clicking the buttons update the state of the `Model` using an `Action`.

 To run this locally I used [roc](https://www.roc-lang.org), [zig](https://ziglang.org) version 0.11.0, and [raylib](https://www.raylib.com).